Fan Chung

 Since 1998, Chung has been the Paul Erdős Professor in Combinatorics at the University of California, San Diego (UCSD).
 She received her doctorate from the University of Pennsylvania in 1974, under the direction of Herbert Wilf.
 After working at Bell Laboratories and Bellcore for nineteen years, she joined the faculty of the University of Pennsylvania as the first female tenured professor in mathematics.
 She serves on the editorial boards of more than a dozen international journals.
 Since 2003 she has been the editor-in-chief of Internet Mathematics.
 She has been invited to give lectures at many conferences, including the International Congress of Mathematicians in 1994 and a plenary lecture on the mathematics of PageRank at the 2008 Annual meeting of the American Mathematical Society.
 She was selected to be a Noether Lecturer in 2009.
+In 2024, she was elected to the United States National Academy of Sciences.

 Biography

-Fan Chung was born on October 9, 1949 in Kaohsiung, Taiwan.
+Fan Chung was born on October 9, 1949, in Kaohsiung, Taiwan.
 Under the influence of her father, an engineer, she became interested in mathematics, especially in the area of combinatorics in high school in Kaohsiung.
 After high school, Chung entered the National Taiwan University (NTU) to start her career in mathematics formally.
 While Chung was an undergraduate, she was surrounded by many female mathematicians, and this helped encourage her to pursue and study mathematics.

 After graduating from NTU with a B.S. in mathematics, Chung went on to the University of Pennsylvania to pursue a career in mathematics.
 There she obtained the highest score in the qualifying exam by a wide margin, catching the attention of Herbert Wilf, who would eventually become her doctoral advisor.
 Wilf suggested Ramsey theory as a subject Chung could work on.
 During a single week studying material Chung had come up with new proofs for established results in the field.
 Wilf said: "My eyes were bulging.
 I was very excited.
 I asked her to go to the blackboard and show me.
 What she wrote was incredible!
 In just one week, from a cold start, she had a major result in Ramsey theory.
 I told her she had just done two-thirds of a doctoral dissertation."

-Chung was awarded a M.S. in 1972 and a Ph.D. two years later.
+Chung earned a M.S. in 1972 and a Ph.D. in 1974.
 By this time, she was married and had already given birth to her first child.
-The same year she received her Ph.D. and started working for the Mathematical Foundations of Computing Department at Bell Laboratories in Murray Hill, New Jersey.
+After receiving her Ph.D., she began working for the Mathematical Foundations of Computing Department at Bell Laboratories in Murray Hill, New Jersey.
 The position at Bell Laboratories was an opportunity to work with other excellent mathematicians, but also it contributed to her mathematical world powerfully.
-She has published many impressive mathematical papers, and published many joint papers with Ron Graham.
+She has published many impressive mathematical papers, and published many joint papers with Ronald Graham.